rollbar/docs/guides/environments.md

 * `production` is treated as the default environment filter in many Rollbar screens, since we assume that production data matters the most.
 * Items cannot be [merged](/docs/merging/) if they are in different environments.
-* [Notification rules](/docs/notifications/) can easily be applied to a single environment or all environmnts, but not necessarily to multiple environments.
+* [Notification rules](/docs/notifications/) can easily be applied to a single environment or all environments, but not necessarily to multiple environments.

 ## Best practices